Panel votes to add COVID shots to recommended vaccinations - NewsBreak

 Panel votes to add COVID shots to recommended vaccinations

-COVID-19 shots should be added to the lists of recommended vaccinations for kids and adults , a panel of U.S. vaccine experts said Thursday.
+NEW YORK (AP) — COVID-19 shots should be added to the lists of recommended vaccinations for kids and adults, a panel of U.S. vaccine experts said Thursday.

-The panel's unanimous decision has no immediate effect — COVID-19 shots already are recommended for virtually all Americans .
-Rather, it would put the shots on the annually updated, formal lists of vaccinations doctors should be routinely offering to their patients, alongside shots for polio, measles and hepatitis.
+The panel’s unanimous decision has no immediate effect — COVID-19 shots already are recommended for virtually all Americans.
+Rather, it would put the shots on the annually updated, formal lists of what vaccinations doctors should be routinely offering to their patients, alongside shots for polio, measles and hepatitis.

-The expert panel’s decisions are almost always adopted by the Centers for Disease Control and Prevention director and then sent to doctors as part of the government’s advice on how to prevent disease.
+The expert panel’s decisions are almost always adopted by the CDC director and then sent to doctors as part of the government’s advice on how to prevent disease.

 State and local officials often look to the lists in making decisions about vaccination requirements for school attendance, but local officials don’t always adopt every recommendation.
 Flu and HPV shots, for example, aren’t required by many schools.